The fact that everybody needs food and that this need occurs every day, makes running a food business fun, exciting, and so full of possibilities.

 Make sure they are greeted with a smile and give them a discount coupon they can use on their next order.

-Raffle off a free meal for a night by picking a lucky customer at random.
+Raffle off a free meal by picking a lucky customer at random.
 This is an easy, affordable strategy; for the cost of one meal, you get more people coming in for the chance of winning the next free meal.

 61. Live music